rajabishek/blogger/source/_drafts/Views-in-iOS.md

 - If a view’s size is changed then its subviews can be resized automatically.

 ## Properties and helper methods
 Every view has a `superview` property of type `UIView` that is a reference to the instance of super view.
 And every view has a property called `subviews` of type `[UIView]` that is an immutable array of the subviews in the back to front order.
 We also have the `isDescendantOfView:` to check whether a view is a child of a subview, i.e is it a subview at any depth.
 Every view also has a property called `tag` which is a simple numeric value.
+Every view has a `backgroundColor` property that sets the background color for the view and if set to nil(default value) then in has a transparent background.

 If you need any reference to a view higher up in the hierarchy from a particular view you can use the `viewWithTag:` method.
 It propagates up the view hierarchy chain and checks the tag to find the correct view.
 The method `addSubview:` makes one view a subview of another and `removeFromSuperview:` takes a subview out of its superview’s view hierarchy.
 When `addSubview:` method is called, the view is placed as the last subview, thus it is drawn last, meaning that it appears frontmost.
 The subviews of a superview are indexed from 0.
 The first subview i.e the one drawn first has the index 0.
 Since we have an index for every subview this gives us the flexibility to perform some neat operations.
 - We can insert a sub view at a specific index using the `insertSubview:atIndex:` method.